 Less is more.
 If you feel like your survey is getting too long, ask yourself: “will this help answer a key hypothesis?”
 If the answer is no, then it is best left out of the survey.

 Need help creating the perfect market research survey?
-Spot Trender can help you make positive changes to your brand’s ads.
-Spot Trender is a full-service ad testing company – we help our clients test their concepts/storyboards all the way to post-produced spots.
+Spot Trender can help you make positive changes to your brand’s ads?
+Spot Trender is a full-service ad testing company—we help our clients test their concepts/storyboards all the way to post-produced spots.
 Contact us now.
 We’ll work with you to craft powerful messages.
-You can call us at 800-755-5790 or email us.